bpeskin/myrecipes/README.md

 Build the minimum code necessary to make each test work

 Re-factor the code = "code doesn't smell" - clean code, confidence

+Look at some sample layouts for homepage, and come up with a homepage design

+-create a mockup